UPPS 04.01.02 - Information Resources Identity and Access Management

 prevent use or abuse of the account by a person or persons other than the account’s legitimate owner.

 Authorized Information Technology personnel may block access to a domain account without advance notice when presented with a written request from appropriate university authorities, the department head of an employee’s organizational unit, or the sponsor of the account.
-Reasons for such a block include involuntary employee termination, elevated concern for the security of information resources, and reasonable belief that the account is being used in activities that are prohibited by law, Regents’ Rules, or university policy.
+Reasons for such a block include involuntary employee termination, elevated concern for the security of information resources, and reasonable belief that the account is being used in activities that are prohibited by applicable law, TSUS Rules and Regulations, or university policy.

-The university shall deactivate any domain account that fails to record a successful login for more than 180 consecutive days.
-The university shall also perform a daily automated review of the account owner information changes in its official information sources (i.e., systems of record).
-The university will deactivate the domain accounts of individuals who, based upon that review, no longer qualify for ownership of a domain account under the terms of this policy.
+The university will deactivate the domain accounts of individuals who, based upon an automated review of the account owner information from its official information sources, no longer qualify for ownership of a domain account under the terms of this policy.
 Owners of deactivated domain accounts must re-validate their identity and possess an eligible university affiliation before they may reactivate their NetID and regain access to the university’s information resources.

-The university may delete, without any notification or recovery obligation, files or other information resources attributable to any domain account that persists in a deactivated state for more than 180 consecutive days.
+The university may delete, without any notification or recovery obligation, files or other information resources attributable to any domain account that is in a deactivated state and no longer possesses an eligible university affiliation.

 PROCEDURES REGARDING ACCOUNT ACCESS WITHOUT CONSENT